 Our primary goal is to leverage resources brought by participating organizations and individuals to further the above aspects of cloud computing software in an organized setting.

-Participation is governed by a Confidentiality Agreement.
+Participation, although open to all, is governed by a Confidentiality Agreement where applicable to pre-release products.
 The purpose is to protect the confidentiality of information relating to tests conducted during the event, and to ensure that such information is used solely to further the purposes of interoperability testing and implementation of changes resulting from lessons learned from this testing.
+In general, this is rarely invoked and participants are free to interact with each other in an open way, but this agreement exists to allow products to be discussed that may not yet be ready to disclose to the public.
 For further terms and conditions, please see the agreement itself.

 Find out more about how to participate and what you can bring to -- and get out of -- our events and the associated tools and community at the links below.